Man denies killing mother at sea to inherit family's estate

 RUTLAND, Vt.
 (AP) — A 28-year-old man who was rescued from a raft off the coast of New England in 2016 after his boat sank pleaded not guilty Wednesday to charges he killed his mother at sea to inherit the family’s estate.

 Nathan Carman was arraigned in federal court in Rutland on multiple fraud charges and a first-degree murder charge in the death of Linda Carman.
-He shouted “Not guilty” to reporters who had asked him on his way into the courtroom whether he killed his mother.
+He shouted “not guilty” in the direction of reporters who had asked him on his way into the courthouse whether he killed his mother.

 Authorities allege in the indictment unsealed Tuesday that Carman also killed his grandfather, John Chakalos, at his home in Windsor, Connecticut, in 2013 as part of a scheme to obtain money and property from his grandfather’s estate, but he was not charged with that killing.